Originally published: 3/6/2019 Updated 9/24/2021

-This scripture lets us know that even the invisible things about God are understood based on the things that we can see.
-We cannot look at the sky, the stars, trees, little birds or bugs and not know that some greater power created them.
+This scripture lets us know that even the invisible things about God are understood based on what we can see.
+We cannot look at the sky, the stars, trees, little birds, or bugs and not know that some greater power created them.
 Knowing what we do know should then set in motion a desire to know the true and living God.
 Titus 2:11, which states, For the grace of God that bringeth salvation hath appeared to all men, assures us that He will present His grace to every man.
-How God presents His grace to every man is in the mind and heart of God.
+How God gives His grace to every man is in the mind and heart of God.
 Only God can do such a thing.
-But, at some point in life, God is going to assure that His grace, His opportunity to be saved, is offered to every man or woman.
-The question is, what will each man or woman do with their opportunity to be saved?
+But, at some point in life, God will assure that His grace, His opportunity to be saved, is offered to every man or woman.
+The question is, what will each man or woman do with their chance to be saved?

 Every human being on the face of the earth must come to a point where he asks the question: what must I do to be saved?
 Within this question is a realization that we are lost and in need of a Savior.
 At some level, we all know that there is something on the other side of this life, and God assures us that His Grace will be shown to everyone.

 In the 16th chapter of Acts, Paul and Silas, two missionaries for Jesus Christ, were in Philippi, preaching and teaching the Word of God.
 Because of the power of their ministry, they angered some of the Jewish community by casting the devil out of a damsel who had the spirit of divination.
 They were beaten, thrown into jail, and their feet were fastened in stocks.
 But these men of God received a miracle of deliverance.
 Acts 16:25-26: